huizliang/SQL_Practice/README.md

 # SQL-Exploratory-Data

-This repository is where I keep datasets that I've explored using SQL for learning purposes.
+This repository contains datasets and queries for learning purposes.